hughperkins/cltorch/README.md

 # Recent changes

+* 25th June:
+  * added bernoulli (generates on host-side for now, but I guess this is fast enough for many things?)
 * 24th June:
   * added tests for `gather`, and removed some spam
   * added `scatter` (for both tensor or float source)